-- 2224 Network Planning and Design.
-(4) Prerequisite: IST 1143 with grade of "C" or better or consent of the instructor.
+2224 Network Planning and Design (4) Prerequisite: IST 1143 with grade of "C" or better or consent of the instructor.
 This course involves applying network concepts in planning and designing a functioning network.
 Emphasis is placed on recognizing the need for a network, conducting and analysis, and designing a solution.
-Two lecture and four lab hours per week. - Network Implementation.
-(4) Prerequisite: IST 2224 with grade of "C" or better or consent of the instructor.
-2234 This course is the culmination of all concepts learned in the network curriculum.
+Two lecture and four lab hours per week.

+2234 Network Implementation (4) Prerequisite: IST 2224 with grade of "C" or better or consent of the instructor.
+This course is the culmination of all concepts learned in the network curriculum.
 Topics include planning, installation, evaluation, and maintenance of a network solution.
-Two lecture and four lab hours per week. - 291(1-6) Supervised Work Experience in Information Systems Technology.
-(1-6) Prerequisite: Consent of instructor and completion of at least one semester of advanced coursework in Computer Networking Technology.
-This course is a cooperative program between industry and education designed to integrate the student's technical studies with industrial experience.
-Three to eighteen hours externship.
+Two lecture and four lab hours per week.

+2534 IT Project Management (4) Prerequisite: Consent of instructor.